 Cincinnati sits along the Ohio River and is close neighbors with Northern Kentucky and Southeast Indiana.
-Here, we meet

-    across bridges, cultures and backgrounds to create a community that is uniquely the Cincinnati region.
+Here, we meet across bridges, cultures and backgrounds to create a community that is uniquely the Cincinnati region.

-    The Cincinnati region is recognized for our tremendous arts, parks, libraries and thriving Downtown.
-We are routinely

-    recognized for being family-friendly, pet-friendly, LGBTQ-friendly and welcoming to all.
+Greater Cincinnati offers collegiate and professional sports teams, celebrated arts, parks, libraries and a thriving Downtown.
+The region is recognized routinely for being family-friendly, pet-friendly, LGBTQ-friendly, commuter-friendly and welcoming to all.

 The Cincinnati area is one of the most affordable real estate markets in the country – more than 40 percent lower than the national average.
 The average rent in the Cincinnati Region is $730, and the 75 neighborhoods in the region offer a great place for everyone to live.